damletanmay/PropertyCostAnalysis/README.md

-# Propertico - A web scrapper to find Properties
+# Propertico - A web scrapper to find Houses and make a database

 ![web_crawler](web_crawler.gif)